ffreyer/SphereSurfaceHistogram.jl/docs/src/index.md

 ```

 !!! info
     Plotting methods are not loaded by default.
-SphereSurfaceHistogram makes use of `Requires.jl` to dynamically load plotting related methods when `AbstractPlotting.jl` becomes available.
+SphereSurfaceHistogram makes use of `Requires.jl` to dynamically load plotting related methods when `Makie.jl` becomes available.

 !!! info
     Mesh generation methods can also be loaded individually.
-If you want to use the mesh generation methods without `Makie`, you should import `GeometryTypes.jl`.
+If you want to use the mesh generation methods without `Makie`, you should import `GeometryBasics.jl`.